Positivity certificates for linear recurrences: Background

 The sequence $U_n$ is then recovered from the vector of initial conditions by the matrix factorial $U_n=A(n-1)A(n-2)\dotsb A(0)U_0$.

-\begin{definition} The linear recurrence~\eqref{eq:rec-vector} (and also~\eqref{rec} as a special case) is said to be of \emph{Poincaré type} if the matrix $A:=\lim_{n\rightarrow\infty}A(n)$ is finite. \end{definition} The motivation for considering this notion is that the finite case corresponds to the situation of a linear recurrence with constant coefficients.
+\begin{Definition} The linear recurrence~\eqref{eq:rec-vector} (and also~\eqref{rec} as a special case) is said to be of \emph{Poincaré type} if the matrix $A:=\lim_{n\rightarrow\infty}A(n)$ is finite (i.e., all the entries of~$A(n)$ have a finite limit). \end{Definition} The motivation for considering this notion is that the finite case corresponds to the situation of a linear recurrence with constant coefficients.
 Then the P-finite case can be viewed as a perturbation of the C-finite case.

 For linear recurrences of the type of~\cref{rec}, being of Poincaré type is not a strong restriction for positivity questions.
-If the recurrence is not of Poincaré type, then one of the~$p_i$ has degree higher than that of~$p_d$.
-This means that a solution behaves asymptotically like a rational power~$p/q$ of~$n!$.
-The maximal such power can be found by a Newton polygon~ \cite{MezzarobbaSalvy2010} and then one can consider the P-finite sequence obtained by multiplying $u_n$ by the solution of~$n^pu_ {n+q}=u_n$, with initial conditions~$(1,\dots,1)$.
+The general case can be reduced to the Poincaré type~\cite[\S2]{MezzarobbaSalvy2010}.
+In summary, if the recurrence is not of Poincaré type, then one of the~$p_i$ has degree higher than that of~$p_d$ and a solution behaves asymptotically like a rational power~$p/q$ of~$n!$.
+The maximal such power can be found by a Newton polygon (this observation goes back to Perron and Kreuser).
+Then, one can consider the P-finite sequence obtained by multiplying $u_n$ by the solution of~$n^pu_ {n+q}=u_n$, with initial conditions~$(1,\dots,1)$.
 The same operation can also be used if the matrix~$A$ is nilpotent, using a recurrence of the form~$u_{n+q}=n^pu_n$ instead, so that we can always assume that the recurrence is of Poincaré type, with~$A$ having a nonzero eigenvalue.